masonelmore/esi/docs/IndustryApi.md

 > []GetIndustryFacilities200Ok GetIndustryFacilities(ctx, optional)
 List industry facilities

-Return a list of industry facilities  --- Alternate route: `/dev/industry/facilities/`  Alternate route: `/legacy/industry/facilities/`  Alternate route: `/v1/industry/facilities/`  --- This route is cached for up to 3600 seconds
+Return a list of industry facilities  ---  This route is cached for up to 3600 seconds

 ### Required Parameters